 In a recent xMatters survey of 300 technology professionals, 88% have seen increased use of their digital services by customers as a result of current work-from-home mandates.
 Reliability has never been more important.
 In fact, 79% of IT professionals say the remote work environment has increased the importance of IT infrastructure security and privacy in their organizations.

 In the last 10 years, developers and ops engineers have been joining forces as DevOps in an increasingly complex environment.
 With this adoption of DevOps practices, the responsibilities of developing features and deploying them now fall on the same person rather than separate teams.
 Developers now find themselves being paged after hours when their services aren’t behaving exactly as they expected.

 - Manual Processes: For those just getting started with being on-call, systems usually start manually before resorting to purpose-built tools.
 Newcomers in this world are often found managing schedules in spreadsheets, not knowing who to page, or when to escalate issues.

 - Lack of context: When an alert finally gets to the right person, it’s not enough to know the status of a service.
-End users need context, such as which service is affected, where it lives, what system is surfacing this incident, whether other systems are impacted, and if something happened in another system (for example, a code deployment) that could be the culprit.
-Without this context, on-call end users are forced to log into multiple systems to diagnose through trial and error instead of taking immediate action.
+Responders need context, such as which service is affected, where it lives, what system is surfacing this incident, whether other systems are impacted, and if something happened in another system (for example, a code deployment) that could be the culprit.
+Without this context, teams are forced to log into multiple systems to diagnose through trial and error instead of taking immediate action.